o3de/o3de.org/content/docs/userguide/component-input.md

+description: ' Use the Input component to bind raw input to events in &ALYlong;. '
+slug: component-input
+title: Input
+---
 # Input<a name="component-input"></a>

 You can use the **Input** component to bind raw input to events in your game\.
 The **Input** component references an `.inputbindings` file, which binds a set of inputs \(such as from a mouse, keyboard, game controller, and so on\) to an event\.